Ubuntu Server Hardening Checklist for Production Use

 SSH Key-Only Authentication: The Non-Negotiable First Step

-SSH is the primary attack surface on any internet-exposed server.
+SSH is the primary attack surface on any internet-connected server.
 Default settings are too permissive: password authentication is enabled, root login is allowed, and there is no rate limiting on login attempts.
-Every one of these is a known exploitation path.
-Automated brute-force SSH attacks are constant, automated, and reliably successful against weak credentials.
+Each of these represents a known exploitation path.
+Automated brute-force SSH attacks are constant, running from botnets across the globe, and reliably successful against weak credentials.

 Password authentication is a liability because it can be brute-forced.
-A six-character alphanumeric password has roughly two billion possible combinations — trivial for a modern GPU to test in hours.
+A six-character alphanumeric password has roughly two billion possible combinations, which a modern GPU can test in hours.
 SSH key authentication uses asymmetric cryptography where the private key never leaves your machine and cannot be guessed remotely.
-Disabling password authentication removes the entire class of remote password-guessing attacks from your threat model entirely.
+Disabling password authentication removes the entire class of remote password-guessing attacks from your threat model.

 Generate an ed25519 key pair on your workstation.
-Ed25519 keys are smaller than RSA keys (256 bits vs 2048 bits), faster to authenticate, and considered more secure for most use cases.
-The NSA's 2022 CNSA suite specifies Curve25519 for key exchange and Ed25519 for digital signatures, which means ed25519 meets government security standards.
+Ed25519 keys are smaller than RSA keys, faster to authenticate, and considered more secure for most use cases.
+The NSA's CNSA suite specifies Curve25519 for key exchange and Ed25519 for digital signatures, meaning ed25519 meets government security standards.
 RSA is acceptable if your tooling requires it, but ed25519 is preferred for new deployments.

 ssh-keygen -t ed25519 -C "deploy-key-$(date +%Y)"

 When prompted for a passphrase, use one.
 The key itself is worthless to an attacker without the passphrase, and the passphrase encrypts the private key at rest.
 A key without a passphrase is readable by anyone who gains access to your workstation filesystem.
-Use a passphrase and store it in a password manager.
+Store the passphrase in a password manager.
 The ssh-agent can cache the passphrase so you do not need to type it every time.

 # Start the SSH agent